OguzhanUmutlu/bson/README.md

-# bson
+# BSON - Binary JavaScript Object Notation

-This is a modified version of BSON made in C. Works both in files, in-memory and networking.
+This is a modified version of BSON made in C. Optimized perfectly to work for files, in-memory and networking.
 Includes developer-friendly functions for creating, printing, serializing, deserializing, reading and writing BSON objects.
 The API is designed to be simple and intuitive, making it easy to work with BSON data structures.
+There are a few differences from this and the official BSON.
+When serializing an array's elements' types are shoved in the beginning instead of being in front of the elements which makes it a bit faster.
+Another difference is the fact that since arrays and objects are dynamically sized they are both prefixed with their length and their size in bytes which makes indexing faster.

 # Data types